FLIR/conservator-cli/docs/usage/api_quickstart.rst

 done automatically when you attempt to iterate through a :class:`~FLIR.conservator.paginated_query.PaginatedQuery` using `for ... in` (or anything else that calls `__iter__`).

-The :class:`~FLIR.conservator.types.Project` instances returned from the iteration will contain the fields we included.
+The :class:`~FLIR.conservator.wrappers.Project` instances returned from the iteration will contain the fields we included.

 Querying for all Fields
 ^^^^^^^^^^^^^^^^^^^^^^^

-Let's say we were interested in all of the fields in :class:`~FLIR.conservator.types.Project`.
+Let's say we were interested in all of the fields in :class:`~FLIR.conservator.wrappers.Project`.
 We can repeat above, without including :meth:`~FLIR.conservator.paginated_query.PaginatedQuery.include_field`.

 >>> all_projects = conservator.projects.all()